Costs of Running Rutland Sailability

 Nobody at Rutland Sailability is paid, all members are 'Unpaid Volunteers'.
 Membership fees contribute to our running costs (about £45,000/year) and we are very pro-active in seeking grants and donations from both national and local sources.

 While we do run our own fundraisers, if you or your organisation feel able to help us out with funding we would be enormously grateful.
-As a sign of our appreciation and to pay tribute to your organisation, whenever possible, we include a sponsor's or donor's name on our boats and sails.

 To help us achieve our aims please do contact us.